mlld-lang/registry/README.md

-# mlld PUBLIC Module Registry
+# mlld registry

 > **⚠️ PUBLIC REGISTRY**: All modules in this registry are PUBLIC and accessible to anyone.
 For private modules, use custom resolvers instead.

-The official PUBLIC registry for mlld modules, powered by GitHub Gists and DNS.
+The module system uses GitHub DNS.

 ## 🚀 Quick Start